 Feeding America West Michigan provides food to 492,100 people in need each year.
 To do that, we rely on thousands of volunteers, people just like you who have decided they want to take part in the effort to solve hunger in West Michigan and the Upper Peninsula.
 (Learn more about food insecurity in our region.)

-In one hour, you can help us distribute 150 meals.
-It’s a social, hands-on way to bond with your youth group, coworkers, family, or friends.
+In one hour, you can help us distribute 165 meals.
+It’s a great way to bond with your youth group, coworkers, family, or friends.
 Sign up to volunteer today!

 Repacking and Sorting Food in the Warehouse

 The majority of our volunteers are needed at the Food Bank itself.
 About 15% of the food we receive (over 5 million pounds) has special handling requirements.
 Typically, this involves processing food by sorting, labeling, or repacking it.
 Example: Repacking 800-pound bins of cereal into family-size portions.